fluxapps/pdf-wrap/docs/reference-documentation.md

 # Using PDF Wrap

 This section goes into more detail about how you should use PDF Wrap.
-It covers topics such as using the api, toolbox and how to provide your storage.
+It covers topics such as using the api, toolbox and how to provide your storage adapter.

 ## Setup HTML